 To provide children and young people in the London Borough of Newham and surrounding areas with fully inclusive experiences and opportunities to flourish, with support to help them overcome any challenges they experience, leading to positive outcomes that make a difference and change their lives.

-"There is no other organisation in Newham that matches the exceptional and extraordinary work of Ambition, Aspire, Achieve in engaging our young people in Newham, raising their expectations and their life chances", Lyn Brown MP West Ham
+"There is no other organisation in Newham that matches the exceptional and extraordinary work of Ambition, Aspire, Achieve in engaging our young people, raising their expectations and life chances", Lyn Brown MP West Ham